 Hello there, I am Lisa Mona, an Austrian artist.

-From 2009 to 2015, I worked for different agencies and companies as a graphic designer and motion artist.
+Since 2009 I’ve worked for different agencies and companies as a graphic designer and motion artist.
 2013, I began my studies of animation design at the University of Applied Sciences in Upper Austria.
 I graduated with a master’s degree (MA) in February 2019.
 Since then, I’ve worked as a freelancer.
 So, I keep myself busy with storytelling, character design and how to make unique animated films.
 I’d love to travel and to learn about new cultures and different lifestyles.

 2d/3d animation, stop-motion, drawing people (portraits), character design, book illustrations, game art.